Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitive_information_types.md

 PowerShell offers a lot more flexibility and ease when making changes to SITs.
 The process involves exporting a SIT rule to XML, making changes to the XML in a text editor, and then importing the XML into the SIT rule.

 When working with PowerShell and XML you get the following additional configuration options not available in the portal:
-- Ability to specify the pattern proximity (clarify)
-- Ability to change the `relaxProximity` setting from `"false"` to `"true"`
-- Ability to modify the values of each pattern confidence level
+- Ability to specify specific confidence level values (instead of High, Medium, and Low)

-Furthermore, when diagnosing problems with the SIT it is easier to identify issues in the XML.
+When diagnosing problems with the SIT it may be easier to identify issues in the XML.
 For example, if you unintentionally placed a space in a comma-separated keyword list, it is easier to spot this mistake in XML than it is in the portal.

 #### Quick Access: Export and Import Commands